 How we do it!

 There are many supermarket and DIY products on the market which claim to clean your shower screens.
 When we first started in this business, we tried them all!
-From lemon juice, bi-carb & vinegar, to the strongest bleaches.
+From lemon juice, bi-carb & vinegar, to the strongest shop bought chemical products to strong smelling bleaches.
 Trust us, they don’t work.
 All they are capable of is removing soap scum build up.
 It’s the hard water staining (calcium, minerals and silica) that you need removed, which these products cannot achieve.

 We use a commercial biodegradable cutting-edge cleaning/polishing compound, along with professional polishing tools to restore your shower screens and glass balustrades, to a sparkling ‘as new’ condition.
 We pride ourselves on achieving results of between 90 – 98%, providing the glass has not been damaged or scratched by previous attempts at cleaning or is etched by silica deposits.

-Check out our video on our https://alpinecarpetcleaning.com.au/shower-screen-cleaning-perth/ page to see how we do it!
+Check out our video at https://alpinecarpetcleaning.com.au/shower-screen-cleaning-perth/ to see how we do it!

 If you have any questions, please do not hesitate to get in touch with us by calling 0411 225 720 or emailing us at email@example.com.